keijeizei/regular-impressions/README.md

 - Multiple commands are concatenated using line breaks.
 - See next section for list of commands.

-## List of commands
+## Commands

-- Match repeating patterns using the `repeat` command followed by the pattern and the range of repetition.
+- Match repeating patterns using the `repeat` command followed by the pattern and the number of repetitions or a range of repetition.
+Repeat ranges are written as `l to u` where `l` and `u` are integers indicating the lower and upper bound of the range.
 Use the `inf` keyword to specify an infinite upper bound.

 ```
 repeat text 1 to 5				RegEx: (text){1, 5}
+repeat text 5					RegEx: (sample){5}
 repeat sample 0 to inf				RegEx: (sample)*
 ```